Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-5.md

 <!-- > -->

 The server will run at locahost:4000 and the client will run on localhost:3000.

-You need so start both for the project ti work locally.
+You need so start **both** for the project to work locally.

 <!-- > -->